mreznits/spectro-cloud/education-engineer/tutorial.md

-[Original title ("deploy ... with Kind") is not meaningful to a user who is unfamiliar with Kind.
-What is an actual problem that this tutorial can help users solve?]: #

 # Deploy an Application to a Local Kubernetes Cluster

+[Kubernetes](https://kubernetes.io/) is an orchestration platform for deploying containerized applications.
+A Kubernetes cluster consists of a control plane plus a set of worker machines, called nodes.
+These nodes can be physical machines in a datacenter or virtual machines hosted on a cloud provider.
+When you deploy a program to a cluster, Kubernetes intelligently distributes work to the individual nodes for you.

+Applications running on Kubernetes are packaged as containers.
+A container hosts the application code and all the dependencies that the app requires to run properly.
+Containers, in turn, are organized into pods, allowing them to share the same resources and local network.
+A single node can run one or more pods.

-[TODO: ... cloud environment, such as AWS or Azure?]: # [Kubernetes](https://kubernetes.io/) is an orchestration platform for deploying containerized applications.
-Kubernetes production clusters are typically in a cloud environment.
+[TODO: ... cloud environment, such as AWS or Azure?]: #

-[TODO: Define Docker / Docker image]: #

 [TODO: Various sources describe the technology as Kind, KinD, or kind.
 Original tutorial used "kind" in the text, but "Kind" in the title.
 Which one should I use?]: #
-[Kubernetes-in-Docker (Kind)](https://kind.sigs.k8s.io/) is a command-line tool that enables developers to create a local Kubernetes cluster using docker images.
+Although Kubernetes production clusters are typically hosted in a cloud environment, it is possible to create a Kubernetes cluster locally using the [Kubernetes-in-Docker (Kind)](https://kind.sigs.k8s.io/) command-line tool.
 Local deployment avoids the operational overhead of a full-blown cluster, allows for easy and efficient testing, and accelerates productivity.

 This tutorial demonstrates how you can use Kind and Kubernetes to configure, deploy, and access a local application.